chora-io/mods/example/spec/03_query.md

 # Query Service

 The `example` module provides a query service for querying the state of the module.

+## Proto Definitions

-The queries are defined in the proto files available on [Buf Schema Registry](https://buf.build/chora/mods).
+The queries are defined in the proto files available to view on [Buf Schema Registry](https://buf.build/chora/mods).

 <!-- listed alphabetically -->